AkshithArelli/Java-Dev-IQNS/SpringBoot.md

 **Spring Boot Starters**

 **What it is**
-Predefined dependency bundles in Spring Boot for specific use cases.
+Predefined dependency sets in Spring Boot that include everything needed for a feature.

 **Important points**